-At least 25 killed, 52 wounded in blast near Kabul girls' school
+At least 30 killed, 52 wounded in blast near Kabul girls' school

-(CNN)At least 25 people have been killed and 52 others wounded in an explosion near a high school for girls in the Afghan capital, Kabul.
+(CNN)At least 30 people have been killed and 52 others wounded in an explosion near a high school for girls in the Afghan capital, Kabul, Afghan officials said Saturday.

 The Ministry of Interior (MOI) said the blast happened close to the Sayeed-ul-Shuhada School in the Dasht-e-Barchi area on Saturday afternoon.

-MOI spokesperson Tariq Arian said the number of casualties could increase.
+MOI spokesperson Tariq Arian said earlier the number of casualties could increase.

 Officials have not revealed the cause of the explosion, or if there was a target.
 There has been no claim of responsibility yet.